Reviewed by Lily Gazaryan – Licensed Aesthetician | 15+ Years Experience | Clinical Oversight by Dr. Aloysius Fobi, MD | Last Updated: March 2026

 What is the difference between marionette lines and jowls?

 Marionette lines are the vertical creases from the corners of your mouth to your chin.
 Jowls refer to sagging skin along the jawline.
 Both are signs of facial aging and volume loss, and they often appear together.
-Fillers can treat marionette lines, while jowls may require fillers, skin tightening treatments, or surgical intervention, depending on severity.
+Fillers can treat marionette lines, while jowls may require fillers, skin tightening treatments, or surgical intervention depending on severity.

-Cana marionette line filler go wrong?
+Can marionette line filler go wrong?

 As with any injectable treatment, there are risks involved.
-Potential complications include bruising, swelling, asymmetry, lumps, or, in rare cases, vascular occlusion.
+Potential complications include bruising, swelling, asymmetry, lumps, or in rare cases, vascular occlusion.
 Choosing an experienced, qualified injector significantly reduces these risks.
 At ALGM Beauty Bar, we prioritize patient safety and operate under physician oversight.

 At what age do marionette lines appear?